-Lewis is interested in the ways we gather, reflect on, develop and tell stories, create narrative intersections and illusions and treasure material objects and their images as contributors to social and subjective memory.
-He has an active interest in the history of male clothing, costume as narrative, sartorial codes, conventions and social groupings.
-His skills encompass directing, editing and compositing, camera, sound recording, tailoring and sewing, costume and making fabric objects.
+Lewis is interested in the ways we gather, reflect, develop and tell stories, creative narrative intersections and illusions and treasure material objects as contributors to social and subjective memory.
+His skills encompass, editing and compositing, camera, sound recording, tailoring and sewing, costume and making fabric objects.

-Selected examples of his exhibitions, commissions and symposiums.
+Selected examples of exhibitions, commissions and symposiums.
 Making, making research, Leeds College of Art, film:

-- European media art festival (film work) Osnabruck, Germany selected program (2000);
+- European media art festival Osnabruck (film work) Selected program (2000)

 Conceptually, Lewis’ research is informed by a matrix of boundary points, for example: masculine identity and gender politics, (concepts that relate to the working man such as class, craft skill, visual identity, sartorial codes and conventions) and on an experiential level, genetic and learned behaviour as considered through the nature and nurture debates concerning adoption.
 Lewis is interested in the ways we gather, reflect, develop and tell stories, creative narrative intersections and illusions and treasure material objects as contributors to social and subjective memory.